The Comeback Kids

 Gertrude frowned.
 "So how did you escape your rut?
 Or did you escape?"

-They all had a huge advantage on me - they were single at the time.
-If there is one thing the reader has probably learned from these stories, it is very difficult for a married person to lead the way with a Singles group.
+"Yes, we escaped, but I can't take much credit for it.
+I wasn't getting it done because my days as Leader of the Pack were over.
+I was married.
+If there is one thing the reader of the Matchmaker Epic has learned from these stories, it is very difficult for a Married person to lead the way with a Singles group.
 Singles and Doubles simply have different needs, different goals.
 'One' is looking for love, 'Two' wants to enjoy the fruits of finding love.
+One thinks Saturday Night is the perfect time to hit the clubs, Two thinks Saturday Night is dinner and a movie together.

 Rocky as Wild and Crazy Guy